 Lately, I’ve been getting a lot of questions about reverse culture shock symptoms and reverse culture shock as a study abroad student from prospective study abroad students heading off in the next term or looking to come to London at some point in the future.

-Those conversations are filled with excitement and curiosity and wondering about the days ahead and what they might find different about the UK compared to home.
+Those conversations are filled with excitement and curiosity and nervousness about study abroad, wondering about the days ahead and what they might find different about the UK compared to home.